iniznet/wordpress-nginx-fpm/README.md

 ## Usage

-To use this configuration, please **clone or fork** this repository.
+To use this configuration, please **fork** this repository.
 Do not use it directly if you intend to make customizations to the Dockerfile, Nginx configuration, or PHP extensions.

 ## Disclaimer